STREET OPERATIONS PROGRAMS

 Can I get a Neighborhood Speed Radar sign?

-The City Streets and Police Departments have eight moveable speed radar signs that are deployed onto neighborhood streets to help heighten awareness and educate motorist on speed.
-The signs display the passing vehicle speed to show motorist how fast they are traveling.
-The eight speed radar signs are rotated to different neighborhoods monthly from Marcy to November.
+The Streets & Operations Department and City Police Department have eight moveable speed radar signs that are deployed onto neighborhood streets to help heighten awareness and educate motorists on speed.
+The signs display the passing vehicle speed to show motorists how fast they are traveling.
+The eight speed radar signs are rotated to different neighborhoods monthly from March to November.
 The Police Department uses information from the signs to target enforcement, if needed.

 Parked cars are blocking my driveway, mailbox, or intersection.
 Can I get a "No Parking" sign or yellow curb paint?

 Driveway or Mailbox- There is no State Statue or City of Bend Code that prevents parking in front of a mailbox or up to a driveway, so the City does not install No Parking signs in these locations.

 Street Intersections- Parking may be restricted via a sign or curb painting at intersections where sight distance is limited by repeated illegal parking.
 Generally, the City uses signs for longer areas of parking restrictions (such as a whole block) and curb painting for intersections or partial block restrictions.
 The City is not able to sign or stripe every intersection so the priority is in areas with high volumes of on-street parking and commercial or residential interfaces.